-Note: What you can see and do in the Service Portal depends on the permissions associated with the role that your administrator has assigned you.
-Unless otherwise noted, the procedures in this guide assume that users have the highest level of permissions.
+What you can see and do in the Service Portal depends on the permissions associated with the role that your administrator has assigned you.
+It may also depend on whether you've been granted ownership of services, deployed resources, or virtual services.
+Unless otherwise noted, the provided procedures assume that you have the highest level of permissions and ownership of relevant resources and virtual services.

 If there's more than one language available to you, you'll see a globe icon at the top of the Service Portal page.
 Click this icon to select the language you want to use.

-Note: The options that are available in the menu depend on your permissions.
-For example, if you sign in to the Service Portal and use a Parent Organization view, you'll have a limited view for searching, cost analysis and reporting purposes only — you won't see the Dashboard, Service Catalog, or Service Request pages.
+The options that are available in the menu depend on your permissions.
+For example, if you sign in to the Service Portal and use a Parent Organization view, you'll have a limited view for searching, cost analysis, and reporting purposes — you won't see the Dashboard, Service Catalog, or Service Request pages.

 Depending on your permissions and setup, your Service Portal will open on one of these pages: